 I am an artist who was born in Queens that grew up in the Hudson Valley, New York.
 I went to college in Boston and invented my own major, BioArt.
 After a brief time in medical research, moved to Manhattan to pursue my dream of living in New York City as an artist.
 I decided to study art at NYU and live in the East Village for a decade.
 After working at the School of the Visual Arts, I decided to pursue further study at Teachers College to answer my questions about what was going on in artist studios with the integration of technologies in-studio practices which resulted in a doctorate in Art & Art Education.

-Primarily, I draw and paint in that order.
-I spend a lot of time in pre-production in my sketch-book every day -- journaling and sketching.
+I draw and paint primarily.
+I spend a lot of time in my sketchbook every day -- planning, journaling, and sketching.
 I often experiment with technology and integrate it with traditional practices to produce some hybrid forms of artistic expression.

-Scholarly interests include: 21st Century contemporary art, the cultural impact of digital technologies, and consciousness.
-Recent exhibitions include: Sherry Mayo, solo exhibition at Mariandale, Ossining, NY, STEAM, group exhibition at the Arts Exchange of Arts Westchester, and Dina Hermann & Sherry Mayo, two-person exhition, LOOK Art Gallery, Mahopac, New York.
+Scholarly interests include 21st Century contemporary art, the cultural impact of digital technologies, and consciousness.
+Recent exhibitions include Sherry Mayo, solo exhibitions at the Field Library and at Mariandale, Ossining, NY, STEAM, group exhibition at the Arts Exchange of Arts Westchester, and Dina Hermann & Sherry Mayo, two-person exhibition, LOOK Art Gallery, Mahopac, New York.

-Recent publication: Mayo, S. (2013).
-A Model for a Collective Aesthetic Consciousness, International Journal of Art, Culture and Design Technologies, Vol. 1, No. 2. , Art in the Expanded Field: notions of empathy, aesthetic consciousness, and implictions for education.
-In T. Costantino, B. White (Eds.), Aesthetics, Empathy and Education.
+Recent publications: Mayo, S. (2013).
+A Model for a Collective Aesthetic Consciousness, International Journal of Art, Culture and Design Technologies, Vol. 1, No. 2. , Art in the Expanded Field: notions of empathy, aesthetic consciousness, and implications for education.
+In T. Costantino, B. White (Eds.), Aesthetics, Empathy, and Education.
 New York: NY, Peter Lang Publishing and Mayo, S. (July-December, 2011).